-The Energy Savings Scheme (ESS) is a NSW-based mandatory energy efficiency scheme for electricity retailers and other liable parties under the Electricity Supply Act.
+The Energy Savings Scheme (ESS) is a NSW-based mandatory energy efficiency scheme for electricity retailers and other participants under the Electricity Supply Act 1995.

 The ESS reduces electricity consumption in NSW by creating financial incentives to invest in energy savings.